Esi-meci/esi-meci.github.io/Readme.txt

-LITTLE ABOUT THR INTEREST CALCULATOR plain vanilla.js was used
+# PIGGYVEST INTEREST CALCULATOR
-# PiggyVest Interest calculator

 ## Introduction

-An application that provides the frontend for users to calculate the interest on their savings based on their different plans.
-You can click [here](https://github.com/teepha/pizza_place/) to check the backend implementation.

-## Table of Contents
+An application that aids the calculation of customers interests which is determined by the amount and saving plan of the customer

 1. <a href="#hosted-app">Link to Hosted App</a>
 2. <a href="#application-features">Application Features</a>